metacircu1ar/log_parser/README.md

 # What
 We have a log file of the following format:
 ```
-[15.02.2023 00:00:00.000][Info] Info message
+[15.02.2023 00:00:00.000][Info][Message source 1] Info message
-[15.02.2023 00:00:00.000][Debug] Debug message
+[15.02.2023 00:00:00.000][Debug][Message source 3] Debug message
-[15.02.2023 00:00:00.000][Critical] Critical message
+[15.02.2023 00:00:00.000][Critical][Message source 1] Critical message
 ```
-We need to filter it by timestamp, log category(Info, Debug or Critical), text contents and display the result.
+We need to filter it by timestamp, log category(Info, Debug or Critical), message source(which is a name of whatever component/subsystem generated the message), text contents and display the result.

-We load the entire 522MB log file into RAM in a single read.
-Next, we parse the file data for searching by converting date-time values to integers and log categories to flags and storing pointers to original file data and never copying anything.
+We load the entire 631MB log file into RAM in a single read.
+Next, we parse the file data for searching by converting date-time values to integers, log categories and message sources to flags and storing pointers to original file data and never copying anything.
 This approach to parsing is called in-place parsing.
-Reading the whole file and parsing takes just one second on the first execution and 0.4 seconds on subsequent executions.
-Additionally, filtering operations scan the entire data set and complete in approximately 50 milliseconds.
+Reading the whole file and parsing takes just 1.2 seconds on the first execution and 0.6 seconds on subsequent executions.
+Additionally, filtering operations scan the entire data set and complete in 50 milliseconds on average.
+That is filtering the whole 631mb dataset on all the criteria listed above.

 # Video demo